Application of axiomatic formal theory to the Abraham--Minkowski controversy: Introduction

-It has long been known that the macroscopic Maxwell--Minkowski equations are inconsistent with conservation of total momentum: that is the origin story of the century-old Abraham--Minkowski controversy \cite{BIBrev,BIAMC3,BIKemplatest,BIPfei,BIAMC2}.
-The difference between the total momentum, which is decided by temporal invariance of the total momentum in a thermodynamically closed system, and the electromagnetic momentum that is systematically derived from the macroscopic Maxwell-Minkowski equations has generally been attributed to the existence of a material momentum that is associated with the movement of matter in either a macroscopic or a microscopic picture of the dielectric \cite{BIBrev,BIAMC3,BIKemplatest,BIPfei,BIAMC2}.
-While the physical origin and characteristics of the phenomenological material momentum have been debated for decades, experimental demonstrations of a material momentum has been variously inconsistent, contradictory, and refuted \cite{BIBrev,BIBrev2,BINewExp1,BINewExp2,SheMansuripur,SheBrev,SheYu,BIBethune} Likewise, theoretical treatments of the Abraham--Minkowski controversy \cite{BIAMC3,BIKemplatest,BIPfei,BIAMC2,BIAMC4,BIAMC5,BIObuk,BIMuka,BIBarn,BIPeierls,BIJMP,BIBalazs,BIGord,BIBahder,BIMol} have not provided a conclusive consistent physical solution.
+While the physical origin and characteristics of the phenomenological material momentum have been debated for many decades, experimental demonstrations of a material momentum have been variously inconsistent, contradictory, and refuted \cite{BIBrev,BIBrev2,BINewExp1,BINewExp2,BISheMan,BISheBrev,BIBethune}.
+Likewise, theoretical treatments of the Abraham--Minkowski controversy \cite{BIAMC3,BIKemplatest,BIPfei,BIAMC2,BIAMC4,BIAMC5,BIObuk,BIObuk2,BIMuka,BIMuka2,BIBarn,BIPeierls,BIBalazs,BIGord,BIMol,BIBahder,BIJMP,BISPIE} have not provided a consistent physical solution.
 In 2007, Pfeifer, Nieminen, Heckenberg, and Rubinsztein-Dunlop \cite{BIPfei} reviewed the state of the field and concluded that the issue had been settled for some time: ``When the appropriate accompanying energy--momentum tensor for the material medium is also considered, experimental predictions of the various proposed tensors will always be the same, and the preferred form is therefore effectively a matter of personal choice.''
-In 2010, Barnett \cite{BIBarn} offered a more restrictive resolution of the Abraham--Minkowski conundrum by contending that the total momentum for the medium and the field is composed of either the Minkowski canonical momentum or the Abraham kinetic momentum, each supplemented by the appropriate canonical or kinetic material momentum.
+Three years later, Barnett \cite{BIBarn} offered a more restrictive resolution of the Abraham--Minkowski debate by contending that the total momentum ${\bf G}_{total}$ for the medium and the field is composed of either the Minkowski canonical momentum ${\bf G}_{M}$ or the Abraham kinetic momentum ${\bf G}_{A}$ supplemented by the appropriate canonical material momentum ${\bf G}_{can}$ or kinetic material momentum ${\bf G}_{kin}$.
+Although the Barnett \cite{BIBarn} and Pfeifer, Nieminen, Henckenberg, and Rubinsztein-Dunlop \cite{BIPfei} theories are based on fundamental principles, Barnett's restriction to two simultaneous physically motivated electromagnetic momentums is \textit{contradicted} by the mathematical tautology that underlies the analysis of Pfeifer, et al., and vice-versa.

+In order to present a concrete example for discussion, we use the common Barnett \cite{BIBarn} model for the field and matter components of the total energy--momentum tensor.
+The material momentums are constructed such that the total (electromagnetic plus material) linear momentum \cite{BIAMC2,BIBarn}